-That's because a quality office chair is not just about comfort.
+A quality office chair is not just about comfort.
 It's also about health.
-The best office chairs support your back and arms, and can be adjusted to fit your body.
-That way, you can sit for hours on end—though you shouldn't—and not worry about strain or injury.
+That's because the best office chairs support your back and arms, and can be adjusted to fit your body.
+That way, you can sit at one of the best desks for hours on end and not worry about strain or injury.

 What are the best office chairs?

-When it comes to the best office chairs, our top pick is the classic Herman Miller Aeron.
-Although this expensive chair has been around for many years, the company has not been resting on its laurels; it has constantly revised the design of the Aeron to keep up with developments, and this chair is a marvel of material engineering.
+When it comes to the best office chairs, you can't do better than the classic Herman Miller Aeron.
+Although this chair has been around for many years, the company has not been resting on its laurels; it has constantly revised the design of the Aeron to keep up with developments, and this chair is a marvel of material engineering.
 You'll pay for this design, though: Priced at $1,395, it's a big investment.
 You get what you pay for with this chair, though: It is the most configurable and adaptable chair we looked at, and you can add features such as a headrest and a footrest that share the same design.

 Set up your whole home office: